QUT-Motorsport/eufs_sim/README.md

 This branch is in active development.
 It is intended to add the following features:

-[*] Option to generate tracks with Bezier Curves, to improve speed at the cost of realism while maintaining variety.
+[√] Option to generate tracks with Bezier Curves, to improve speed at the cost of realism while maintaining variety.

-   [*] Investigate new internal format of generator - move from list-of-points to list-of-parameterized-functions
-       to ensure C1, rather than just G1, continuity.
-Good for cone placement.

 [√] Add new metadata pixel to track images, to keep track of Track Image specification version.